 We’ll return to Santarcangelo where you are free to explore the town on your own and dine in one of the many trattorie/restaurants in centro.

-Day 5 – Thursday - AN ITALIAN PRANZO AND FELLINI'S RIMINI
+Day 5 - Thursday - Modena, Art and Food

 This morning you are free to catch up on your sleep, or browse and shop at your leisure in the market.
 We’ll meet up late morning for a ‘cooking show’ demonstration by a professional pastry chef, followed, naturally, by tasting his delicious creations.